Arkilog/grails-rowk/readme.md

                     comments(ref:'lastMinuteComments')
                }
           }
      }
-	end
+     //State definition (an end state is mandatory) end
 }
 ```
-Please note that the DSL Language is still moving untill the 1.0.0 stable release
+Please note that the DSL Language is still moving untill the 1.0.0 stable release.